openstack/oslo.log/doc/source/usage.rst

 -------------------------------------------

 The :meth:`deprecated` decorator and :class:`DeprecatedConfig` have
-moved to the :mod:`versionutils` module, which is still in the oslo-incubator repository.
-Updating to use oslo.log may require syncing a new version of :mod:`versionutils` at the same time, and updating existing uses of those symbols.

-Replace ``LOG.deprecated()`` with
+moved to :mod:`oslo_log.versionutils`.
+Replace ``LOG.deprecated()``
-``versionutils.report_deprecated_feature()``, passing a local logger object as the first argument so the log message includes the location information.
+with :mod:`oslo_log.versionutils.report_deprecated_feature`, passing a local logger object as the first argument so the log message includes the location information.

 No more implicit conversion to unicode/str
 ------------------------------------------